 Workplace Traineeships, Online Learning, Classroom Courses

-To be eligible to commence a traineeship, a participant must be an Australian citizen or permanent resident working full or part time within a service (minimum 15 hours).
-The participant must have the support of their employer, an accredited RTO (such as METS Training Services) and an Australian Apprenticeship Centre.
+To be eligible to commence a traineeship, a participant must be an Australian citizen or permanent resident working full or part time (minimum 15 hours).
+The participant must have the support of their employer, an accredited RTO (like METS) and an Australian Apprenticeship Centre.

 Finding a traineeship is similar to finding any job.
 You’ll need to network with employers and job recruitment agencies and market yourself within your chosen sector.